2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Experiments

-We first compare our \methodnameMIL~with eight other SOTA MIL baselines on five WSI classification datasets.
-These baselines include ABMIL \cite{abmil}, CLAM \cite{clam}, DSMIL \cite{dsmil}, DTFDMIL \cite{zhang2022dtfd}, TransMIL \cite{shao2021transmil}, S4-MIL \cite{s4mil}, MambaMIL \cite{mambamil} and SRMambaMIL \cite{mambamil}.
-The first four methods are attention-based, TransMIL is Transformer-based, and the last three methods are 1D SSM-based MIL.
-We utilize three metrics to evaluate the WSI classification performance, namely accuracy (\textit{Acc}), F1 score (\textit{F1}), and area under the curve (\textit{AUC}).\\ Table \ref{tab:result_classification} shows that our \methodnameMIL~surpasses all current SOTA methods across multiple datasets, indicating our strong generalization ability.
-Compared with the best-performing non-Mamba method, we achieve significant improvements of up to $5.83\%$ in accuracy, $14.90\%$ in F1 score, and $4.65\%$ in AUC. \methodnameMIL~also outperforms SSM-based methods by up to $3.26\%$ in accuracy, $3.11\%$ in F1 score, and $2.48\%$ in AUC, showing the benefit of preserving spatial continuity in WSIs.
+\textbf{WSI Classification.} We compare \methodnameMIL~ with eight other SOTA MILs on five WSI classification datasets.
+The baselines include ABMIL \cite{abmil}, CLAM \cite{clam}, DSMIL \cite{dsmil}, DTFDMIL \cite{zhang2022dtfd}, TransMIL \cite{shao2021transmil}, S4-MIL \cite{s4mil}, MambaMIL \cite{mambamil} and SRMambaMIL \cite{mambamil}.
+The first four MILs are attention-based, TransMIL is Transformer-based, and the last three are 1D SSM-based MILs.
+We utilize three metrics to evaluate the WSI classification performance: accuracy (\textit{Acc}), F1 score (\textit{F1}), and area under the curve (\textit{AUC}).
+Table \ref{tab:result_classification} shows that our \methodnameMIL~surpasses all current SOTA methods across multiple datasets, indicating our strong generalization ability.
+Compared with the best-performing non-Mamba method, we achieve significant improvements of up to $5.83\%$ in accuracy, $14.90\%$ in F1 score, and $4.65\%$ in AUC. \methodnameMIL~also outperforms SSM-based methods by up to $3.26\%$ in accuracy, $3.11\%$ in F1 score, and $2.48\%$ in AUC, showing the benefit of preserving spatial continuity in WSIs.\\ \textbf{WSI Survival Analysis.} We further compare \methodnameMIL~with all eight MILs on five WSI survival datasets.
+We assess the performance using the concordance index (C-index), which evaluates how well a survival model ranks patients with their survival time compared to the actual survival outcomes.
+As shown in Table \ref{tab:result_survival_prediction}, \methodnameMIL~consistently achieves the highest C-index scores across all datasets, indicating superior predictive performance.
+Specifically, \methodnameMIL~achieves a relative improvement of $0.6\%$, $1.2\%$, $5.5\%$, $2.9\%,$ and $1.0\%$ on C-index compared with the best-performing baseline on KIRC, KIRP, LUAD, STAD, and UCEC, respectively.